ENCODE-DCC/encoded/docs/front-end-overview.md

 The format for correcting the [StyleLint](https://stylelint.io/) violations is:
 `./node_modules/stylelint/bin/stylelint.js <file or folder path> --fix`

-For example, you fix all rule violations in a folder, by running:
+For example, you fix all rule violations in a folder by running:
 `./node_modules/stylelint/bin/stylelint.js src/encoded/static/scss/ --fix`

 You can also fix violation for just one file (e.g style.css) by running:
 `./node_modules/stylelint/bin/stylelint.js src/encoded/static/components/style.scss -- fix`

 Numerous other options can be found at [StyleLint Command line interface Documention page](https://stylelint.io/user-guide/usage/cli)

 You can search on [YouTube](https://www.youtube.com/results?search_query=stylelint+) to see if there are any videos that illustrate using the command line with [StyleLint](https://stylelint.io/).
 In general, the idea is similar to the [ESLint](https://eslint.org/).
 #### Editor Extension

-Widely used code text editors generally have extensions that allows you to visually detect [StyleLint Command line interface Documention page](https://stylelint.io/user-guide/usage/cli) violations by seeing a squiggly under the code in question.
-They also display information on what rule was violated by mousing over the squiggly and sometimes automated correction by right clicking and selecting an appropiate option.
+Popular code Editors display information pertaining to [StyleLint Command line interface Documention page](https://stylelint.io/user-guide/usage/cli) violated rule on hover as well as automated corrections, which can be selected and applied by clicking on fix (wording may vary depending on editor).

-Here is collection of many extenstions for [popular text editors](https://stylelint.io/user-guide/integrations/editor)
+Here is a collection of extenstions for [popular code editors](https://stylelint.io/user-guide/integrations/editor)

-You can search on [YouTube](https://www.youtube.com/results?search_query=stylelint+) to see if there are any vidoes that illustrate using text editor extension with  [StyleLint](https://stylelint.io/).
+You can search on [YouTube](https://www.youtube.com/results?search_query=stylelint+) to see if there are any vidoes that illustrate using code editor extension with [StyleLint](https://stylelint.io/).
 In general, the idea is similar to the [ESLint](https://eslint.org/).